-- 6. The Environment, Health & Consumer Protection enforcement policy sets out the standards and guidance applied by officers authorised to act on behalf of the council in its role as regulator and enforcement agency.
-Officers must have regard to codes of conduct, legislation and other statutory provisions, and adhere to the 'principles of good regulation' when exercising regulatory functions to improve outcomes without imposing unnecessary burdens on individuals and businesses. - 7.
-Through the Counter Fraud & Corruption Strategy, the council is committed to a zero-tolerance approach to fraud and corruption against the council and its partners.
-The Counter Fraud team vigorously pursues all reports of fraud, for example, council tax reduction scheme fraud, false insurance claims and blue badge misuse, with successful prosecutions featuring in the news-pages of the council's website.
+7. The Environment, Health & Consumer Protection enforcement policy sets out the standards and guidance applied by officers authorised to act on behalf of the Council in its role as regulator and enforcement agency.
+Officers must have regard to codes of conduct, legislation and other statutory provisions, and adhere to the 'principles of good regulation' when exercising regulatory functions to improve outcomes without imposing unnecessary burdens on individuals and businesses.

+8. Through the Counter Fraud & Corruption Strategy, the Council is committed to a zero-tolerance approach to fraud and corruption against the Council and its partners.
+The Counter Fraud team vigorously pursues all reports of fraud, for example, council tax reduction scheme fraud, false insurance claims and blue badge misuse, with successful prosecutions featuring in the newspages of the Council's website.
 Their achievements were recognised at the Fighting Fraud and Crime Locally conference in London in March 2019 where they won the Acknowledge Award.
 The award recognised their zero-tolerance approach to fraud, and the collaborative work with internal and external stakeholders under the 'Durham Partnerships', with innovative projects and promoting best practice with the use of technology, to proactively target fraud risk areas.
-Since 2015, the team has uncovered or intercepted over £3.5m of fraud, investigating over 1,800 cases across the authority, handling a diverse range of investigations.
+The team was also a finalist in the IRRV Excellence Awards in Counter Fraud category.
+Since 2015, the team has uncovered or intercepted over £7.9m of fraud, investigating over 3,500 cases across the authority, handling a diverse range of investigations.